My Pal Jim

 Some people think a desert-rat is jest a worthless sort’o cuss;

-But through the years I cared for Jim, those desert-rats took care of us.
+But through the years I cared for Jim,

 Their hearts are purer than the gold; the bit they take from desert sands;